Digital marketing is all the rage but is there a place for Direct Response Television Marketing?

 Having a great product or service has never been enough.
 If people don’t know who you are, or what you sell, they can’t make a purchase.
 History’s greatest brands would never be successful without clever marketing.
 Regardless of industry, finding new and innovative ways to build awareness is priority number one.

-Direct Response Television Marketing: still a valuable tool.
+Direct Response Television Marketing is still a valuable tool

 Marketing, in the last 30 years, has relied heavily on television.
 Before the explosion of social media marketing, Google ad campaigns, and all other digital marketing tools and practices, TV served as the most effective platform for driving brand awareness and sales.
 And television, despite many marketers insistence to the contrary, is still a valuable tool in your marketing toolkit- it merely needs to be understood and used effectively to produce relevant results.